Lamine Diaby-Fadiga

-Mohamed Lamine Diaby-Fadiga (born 19 January 2001) is a French professional footballer who plays as forward for Eerste Divisie club FC Eindhoven, on loan from Ligue 2 club Paris FC.
+Mohamed Lamine Diaby-Fadiga (born 19 January 2001) is a French professional footballer who plays as forward for Polish club Raków Częstochowa.

 Club career

 Nice

 Diaby-Fadiga made his first team debut for Nice on 7 December 2017, in a 1–0 away loss against Vitesse in Europa League entering the field after 66 minutes to replace Alassane Pléa.
 In doing so, Diaby Fadiga became the first player born in the 21st century to appear for Nice.
 He made his league debut the following season on 11 August 2018 against Reims, replacing Bassem Srarfi in the 61st minute of a 1–0 home loss.

 On 16 September 2019, Diaby-Fadiga stole a luxury watch at an estimated value of €70,000 from teammate Kasper Dolberg.
 He confessed to the crime seven days later, and was sacked by Nice as a result.

 Paris FC

 On 2 October 2019, Diaby-Fadiga signed for Ligue 2 side Paris FC.
 On 8 July 2022, he was loaned to FC Eindhoven in the Netherlands.